 The Silver Trophy Chase is the standout race of the day, run as Grade 2 offering over 2 miles, 4 furlongs and 127 yards.
 It’s a limited handicap and is open to horses aged 5 and over.
 The rest of the day is filled with other races that will capture your attention and there are certainly plenty of challenging events along the way.
 The Handicap Hurdle, for example, boasts 12 hurdles over 2 miles, 7 furlongs and 213 yards, so it’s very much a race that puts jockeys and horses through their paces.
 A day to be enjoyed.

 In 2017 four of the races had been limited to mares and it proved so popular that Cheltenham decided to extend it to cover the entire day.
-That remind the case in 2019 and will be so again for the foreseeable future.
-There are no Graded races on Day Two but the headline race is probably the European Breeders Fund Mares’ Novices’ Handicap Steeple Chase Finale, which is a Listed offering.
+That remind the case since and will be so again for the foreseeable future.
+There is one Premier Handicap race on day 2, the Fillies’ Juvenile Handicap Hurdle, but the headline race is probably the Mares’ Novices’ Handicap Steeple Chase Finale, which is a Listed offering.
 Run over 2 miles and 5 furlongs, it’s a thrilling race well worth watching.

 What To Expect At The April Meeting

 The April Meeting is held during the week, meaning that the guests who tend to turn up at Cheltenham are either far more knowledgeable about the sport or else families looking for something to do with the kids.
 This meeting doesn’t hold the same level of attention as the Cheltenham Festival, meaning that the chances of spotting a celebrity or bumping into members of the Royal family are significantly reduced.